kartonfarkas/api_docs/source/use_cases/batch_emails.rst

 For this scenario you will need the following API requests:

-* Removing Contacts from Contact Lists
+* Removing Contacts from a Contact List
-* Adding Contacts to Contact Lists
+* Adding Contacts to a Contact List
+* Creating an Email Campaign
+* Launching an Email Campaign

 Scenario #2b: Recurring email to a contact list; changing the email source assigned to the email
 ------------------------------------------------------------------------------------------------